OWASP/raider/docs/overview/raider.rst

 Features
 --------

-**Raider** has the goal to support most of the modern HTTP features, and here are some of its most important features:
+Here are some of its most important features:

 * A real programming language for configuration instead of a static file
 * Infinitely extensible, easy to write custom operations and plugins